 Deep brain stimulation to treat Parkinson's disease and insulin pump therapy are other Medtronic innovations born by collaboration.

 HCPs collaborating with industry has led to the development of penicillin, cortisone, CAT scans, laser eye surgery, oral contraceptives, vaccines for chickenpox and hepatitis B, and total knee replacement.

 Medtronic believes transparency is necessary to maintain public trust in our collaboration.
 Medtronic invested millions of dollars to develop sound, accurate reporting systems and processes to ensure that we could report data in compliance with CMS regulations.

-With more than four years of experience reporting physician payments, Medtronic will continue to provide feedback to CMS in support of the continued evolution of the CMS Open Payments Database.
+With more than four years of experience reporting HCP payments, Medtronic will continue to provide feedback to CMS in support of the continued evolution of the CMS Open Payments Database.

-The ability to collaborate with physicians is an important issue for the medical device and pharmaceutical industries.
+The ability to collaborate with HCPs is an important issue for the medical device and pharmaceutical industries.
 Learn about what other organizations are doing: